SarKaa/jailm8/README.md

 Continue with the jailbreak process

-Now your device should boog into whats called PongoOS
+Now your device should boot into whats called PongoOS

 Now quit checkra1n